Gold Hill, Colorado: History

 By 1861, the year of the organization of the Colorado Territory, the surface deposits of gold in the vicinity of the town were largely played out, resulting in a temporary exodus of prospectors and a population decrease.
 The town was somewhat revived later that year by the construction of the Hill smelter at nearby Black Hawk, allowing the treatment of lower-grade ores.

 The discovery of tellurium in the area in 1872 prompted a second boom, bringing the population to nearly 1000 once again.
-At its height, the town had a newspaper and number of hotels, including the Mines Hotel, built in 1872 and recently restored as summer tourist destination.
-The Mines was immortalized in verse by poet Eugene Field, who stayed at the hotel while working as a newspaper man in Denver.
+At its height, the town had a newspaper and a number of hotels, including the Mines Hotel, built in 1872 and recently restored as a summer tourist destination.
+The Mines was immortalized in verse by poet Eugene Field, who stayed at the hotel while working as a newspaperman in Denver.
 The town population dwindled in the early 20th century as the mining tapered off.
 The town has experienced two major fires in its history, but it nevertheless retains many of its historic wooden structures.

 Despite a dwindling permanent population, Gold Hill continued to remain attractive to tourists.
 Around 1926 Florence Molloy and Mabel MacLeay, previously the owners of the Molloy-MacLeay taxicab company in Boulder, CO, opened the Double M Dude Ranch (or M&M ranch, then Trojan Ranch, and now the Colorado Mountain Ranch) in Gold Hill, CO.
 The Syracuse Herald, described the Double M as offering, “all the attractions of the open spaces of the West sufficiently tempered with luxuries to meet the requirement of Easterners.”
 The Double MM operated until World War II when it was sold in 1941 and subsequently became the Trojan Ranch and then later the Colorado Mountain Ranch (currently in operation).

 In 1921, The Holiday House Association of Chicago, started by Jean Sherwood, purchased the hotel at Gold Hill, now the Gold Hill Inn, to create a summer camp destination for self-supporting single women from Chicago.
 These vacationing women were referred to as "Bluebirds."
 The Bluebird Lodge addition to the hotel was completed around 1926.

 In September 2010, the Four Mile Canyon wildfire destroyed approximately 170 homes in and around Gold Hill.